lynchaj/nhyodyne/Z80DUALPIO1/ReadMe.md

 # Dual Parallel IO board for Z80 Modular Backplane Computer

-# NOTE: THIS BOARD IS STILL IN DEVELOPMENT, NO GERBER FILES AVAILABLE YET

 Add a pair of PIOs with external connectors, 32 GPIO pins plus 4 strobe pins, 4 ready pins, and power pins

 External interrupts with Zilog compatible interrupt priority modes